angelsen/replkit2/src/pydov4/README.md

 This allows synchronous REPL commands to work with async LSP operations.

-### Custom Serializer
+### Custom Formatter
-PyDoV4 uses a minimal custom serializer that:
+PyDoV4 uses a minimal custom formatter that:
 - Provides `custom:code_diagnostics` display for inline diagnostics
 - Composes TextKit components (`compose()`, `hr()`, `box()`)
 - Respects `config.width` for all displays